paoloarciaga/nosql-challenge/README.md

 - An update_many() query was performed to convert the latitude and longitude fields from strings to decimal numbers and RatingValue to integers

 ## Part 3: Exploratory Analysis
-In my NoSQL_Analysis notebook, you'll see how I completed the following:
+In my Arciaga_NoSQL_Analysis notebook, you'll see how I completed the following:
 - Question 1: Which establishments have a hygiene score equal to 20?
   - A query was performed to find the establishments with a hygiene score of 20
   - count_documents() was used to list the number of documents (answer: 41)